dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** June 17th is the day in 1565 that Matsunaga Hisahide assassinates the 13th Ashikaga shogun, Ashikaga Yoshiteru.
+**<b>📌 Daily Fact:</b>** June 18th is the day in 1264 that the Parliament of Ireland meets at Castledermot in County Kildare, the first definitively known meeting of this Irish legislature.

 ---